15JoldersmaT/Predator-Prey-Simulation/README.md

 ![](demo.gif)

-(3 mice, to cats in demo, wall mutation on)
+(3 mice, to cats in demo, wall mutation on, leaky relu used for activation function)